cmchenr/secure-workload-aws-workspaces/README.md

 * Provides visibility into softare inventory and vulnerability

 While these capabilities often support security across all datacenter and cloud workloads, there are some unique considerations when deploying Tetration in VDI.
 Such as:
 1. Installing Agents in a Golden Image: When leveraging Cisco Tetation in a VDI environment, the agent must be installed in a golden image.
-Agents must follow specific configuration best practices to support cloning.
+Agents must follow specific configuration best practices to support cloning, and may require additional scheduled tasks due to behaviors like frequent hibernation.
 2. Automatically Adding VDI Instances to the Appropriate Policy Groups: This can be accomplished by getting appropriate context such as "tags and pools" that can then have policy immediately applied.
 3. Cleaning Up Stale Agent Records for Non-Persistent VDI: VDI machines are often transient.
 Tetration maintains records of prior installations in case a machine is powered off and may be powered on at a later time.
 For VDI agent records must cleaned up when a workspace is active or re-provisioned.